Walt Brown (politician)

-Walter Frederick Brown (born July 28, 1926) is an American politician and former presidential candidate of the Socialist Party USA (2004).
-Brown became a socialist in 1948 but served as a Democratic member of the Oregon State Senate from 1975 to 1987.
-Brown also served as a Socialist Party of Oregon candidate for the U.S. Congress (3rd Congressional District) in 1998, 2000, 2002 and 2004 and has been the Pacific Green Party candidate for two statewide offices.
+Walter Frederick Brown (born July 28, 1926) is an American former politician and attorney.
+From 1975 to 1987, Brown served as a Democratic member of the Oregon State Senate.
+Brown later ran in third party campaigns, being nominated by the Socialist Party USA as its nominee for president in the 2004 United States presidential election.

+Brown ran as a Socialist Party of Oregon candidate for the U.S. Congress in Oregon's 3rd congressional district in 1998, 2000, 2002 and 2004 and was the Pacific Green Party candidate for Oregon Attorney General in 2008 and the Oregon Progressive Party candidate for Oregon State Treasurer in 2010.

 Family background

 Brown was born in Los Angeles, California, to Walter Andrew Brown (August 11, 1897 – November 10, 1978), attorney at law (with prior employment as an auto mechanic, truck driver, and claims adjuster), and Emily Anna (née Weber; October 30, 1897 – February 25, 1978), an elementary school teacher.
 His ancestry includes English, German, and French.